kejmil4/StreetFootballManager/README.md

 A highly customizable, retro-styled street football game featuring both an active physics-based Match Engine and a deep, multi-week Career Simulation.
 Built completely from scratch in C++ using the SFML graphics library.

+## 🚀 How to Play (No Installation Required)

+You don't need to install any compilers or IDEs to play the game!
+Just follow these steps:

+1. Go to the [Releases](https://github.com/kejmil4/StreetFootballManager/releases/tag/v1.0.0) tab on the right side of this page.
+2. Download `StreetFootballManager_v1.0_Windows.zip`.
+3. Extract the `.zip` file anywhere on your computer.
+4. Double-click `StreetFootballManager.exe` and enjoy!

 ## 🌟 Game Modes
 * **Career Mode:** Build your crew from the ground up.
 Buy/sell players, manage your starting lineup, and advance through a fully simulated league complete with standings, top scorer tracking, and a persistent save/load system.
 * **Custom Match (PvE & PvP):** Play a quick match against the AI or a friend (Local Multiplayer).
 Fully parameterized match settings allow you to customize the Pitch (Asphalt, Mud, Grass), Weather (Clear, Rainy, Snowy), Match Length, and Difficulty.